Simon Chesterman

-A former Rhodes Scholar, Chesterman succeeded Tan Cheng Han as dean of NUS Law on 1 January 2012.
-Prior to January 2012, he was Global Professor and Director of the New York University School of Law Singapore programme.
+A Rhodes Scholar, Chesterman succeeded Tan Cheng Han as Dean of the NUS Faculty of Law on 1 January 2012.
+Prior to January 2012, he was global professor and director of the New York University School of Law Singapore programme.
 His research concerns international law, public authority, data protection, and the regulation of artificial intelligence.
 He is critical of what he sees as the changing and increasingly expanding role of intelligence agencies.
 Chesterman is the author or editor of twenty books and four novels.

 In 2013, Chesterman was appointed as a member of Singapore's Data Protection Advisory Committee, and in 2016 joined the United Nations University Council.
-From 2012 to 2017 he served as Secretary-General of the Asian Society of International Law.
+From 2012 to 2017, he served as secretary-general of the Asian Society of International Law.

 Early life and education

 Chesterman attended Camberwell Grammar School and graduated with first class honours in arts and law from the University of Melbourne, where he won the Supreme Court Prize as the top student, and was editor of the Melbourne University Law Review.
-He obtained a Rhodes Scholarship and completed his Doctorate in international law at Oxford University under the supervision of the late Sir Ian Brownlie.
+He obtained a Rhodes Scholarship and completed his doctorate in international law at the University of Oxford under the supervision of the late Sir Ian Brownlie.
 He also holds a diploma in Chinese language from the Beijing International Studies University.
 Chesterman's play "Everything Before the 'But' Is a Lie" was performed at Oxford's Burton Taylor Studio in 2000.
 It was directed by Rosamund Pike, who was then an undergraduate student at Oxford.